How Kurt Cobain inspired the plot of this 90s movie

 As Huffington Post reports, every 8th of April sees die-hard fans of Empire Records celebrate "Rex Manning Day" in honour of the embarrasing PA that takes place in the store.
 Gifs, memes and other social media jokes reference this rather obscure plot device.

-Now, according to Ethan Embry, who played Mark in the film, the dismal day was chosen specifically because it was the day that Cobain was found dead, having tragically lost his life to suicide.
+According to Ethan Embry, who played Mark in the film, 8 April was chosen specifically because it was the day that Cobain was found dead, having tragically taken his own life three days earlier.

-In a tweet, the star writes: "The reason we picked April 8th as the day to have the powdered/coifed Rex Manning visit Empire is because Kurt was found on the 8th of April, the day the music of the 90s lost its mascot."
+In a tweet in 2018, the star wrote: "The reason we picked April 8th as the day to have the powdered/coifed Rex Manning visit Empire is because Kurt was found on the 8th of April, the day the music of the 90s lost its mascot."

 The reason we picked April 8th as the day to have the powdered/coifed Rex Manning visit Empire is because Kurt was found on the 8th of April, the day the music of the 90s lost its mascot.#RexManningDay— Ethan Embry (@EmbryEthan) April 8, 2018

 While Empire Records was a critical and box office flop, it's since become something of a cult favourite, thanks in part to "Rex Manning Day" and the very 90s soundtrack that included songs by The Cranberries, Evan Dando and The Gin Blossoms.